Newsletter

 The most influential inventor of the modern world, Sir Tim Berners-Lee is a different kind of visionary.
 Born in the same year as Bill Gates and Steve Jobs, Berners-Lee famously shared his invention, the World Wide Web, for no commercial reward.
 Its widespread adoption changed everything — transforming humanity into the first digital species.

-Now on September 9, Berners-Lee comes to the Intelligence Squared stage to tell the story of his iconic invention and explore the future of human innovation.
-Drawing on his new memoir, This is For Everyone, Berners-Lee will explore how the web launched a new era of creativity and collaboration, while unleashing a commercial race that today imperils democracies and polarises public debate.
+In September 2025 Berners-Lee came to the Intelligence Squared stage to tell the story of his iconic invention and explore the future of human innovation.
+Drawing on his new memoir, This is For Everyone, Berners-Lee explored how the web launched a new era of creativity and collaboration, while unleashing a commercial race that today imperils democracies and polarises public debate.

 As the rapid development of artificial intelligence heralds a new era of innovation, Berners-Lee is the perfect guide to the crucial decisions ahead, and to provide a gripping, in-the-room account of the rise of the online world.

-With his characteristic optimism, technical insight and wry humour, Berners-Lee will discuss the power of technology — both to fuel our worst instincts and to profoundly shape our lives for the better.
+With his characteristic optimism, technical insight and wry humour, Berners-Lee discussed the power of technology — both to fuel our worst instincts and to profoundly shape our lives for the better.

 Speakers